WokLibCodeClub/.github/profile/README.md

 We will continue with our Python introduction sessions, and introduce Python *lists* and the very important *for* loop.
 We will also discover how to use the Python ```range()``` function.

-We will pick up form last week with a bit more on Python *lists*, and we will do this first of all in the [Python Interactive Console](https://trinket.io/console).
+We will pick up from last week with a bit more on Python *lists*, and we will do this first of all in the [Python Interactive Console](https://trinket.io/console).
 To get us started paste this code for an example *list* into the console and press *Enter*:

 ```houses = ['Hufflepuff', 'Slytherin', 'Gryffindor', 'Ravenclaw']```